resulknad/eth-advanced-communication-networks/README.md

 purge all detected additional flows and their associated table entries in the switch.

-If some traffic is still active, the switch will again send it to the controller and the controller will compute new paths.
+If some additional traffic flow is still active, the switch will send the next packet to the controller again and the controller will compute new paths.

-Having table entries for stale paths isn't a big deal, however stale flows in the MCF use up capacity and make it more difficult to solve, which could disadvantage still active flows.
+Having table entries for stale paths is no big deal, but stale flows in the MCF use up capacity which could otherwise be used for flows that are still active.

+### Enabling the feature
+In the code version we hand in, additional traffic detection is disabled because we find this to be the more promising option for the leaderboard :-) To enable the feature, you need to do three things:
+- In `controller.py`, select at least one of the SLAs for the additional traffic, e.g., `prr_31`.
+- In the same file, enable purging (if desired), by setting the parameter `additional_traffic_purge=True`.
+- In `switch.p4`, comment out the line `#define DO_ADDITIONAL 0`.

 ## Configurable Parameters